CBS Paid Eliza Dushku $9.5 Million After Alleged Sexual Harassment, Termination

 "When Eliza told me that she wasn't comfortable with my language and attempt at humor, I was mortified to have offended her and immediately apologized.
 After reflecting on this further, I better understand that what I said was both not funny and not appropriate and I am sorry and regret the pain this caused Eliza."

-Since she is still bound by the rules of the settlement, Dushku was unable to speak freely with investigators, however, she did tell them: "You're all I have at this point.
+Since she is still bound by the rules of the settlement, Dushku was unable to speak freely with investigators; however, she did tell them: "You're all I have at this point.
 My story is true and it's really affected me, and I can't talk about it."